FORWORD: Accelerating Formal Datapath Verification via Word-Level Sweeping: Conclusion

 \section{Conclusion}

-This paper presents \texttt{SMT-Sweep}, a word-level SMT simplification framework that extends SAT sweeping to the SMT domain.
-Experimental results show that \texttt{SMT-Sweep} effectively reduces solving time on a range of test cases, outperforming existing bit-level and word-level methods.
-The method presented in this paper has been integrated in \texttt{iDPV}, a datapath verification tool we are currently developing.
+This paper presents \texttt{FORWORD}, a word-level SMT simplification framework tailored for the verification of modern datapath designs.
+Experiments show that \texttt{FORWORD} effectively reduces solving time on a range of test cases, outperforming existing bit-level and word-level methods.